 My primary form of immersion is anime with native Japanese audio and subtitles when I can find them on kitsunekko.
-I sometimes read manga and play Pocket Monsters on my Steam Deck.
+I read light novels as well, with occasional assistance from Yomitan.
+I’ve found reading light novels to be more effective than anime.

 Tae Kim’s grammar guide is my only grammar resource.
-I tried Cure Dolly for a few weeks, but ultimately decided I prefer written guides.
-I set a 1 hour/week goal for myself.
+I tried Cure Dolly for a few weeks, but ultimately decided I prefer the written guide.
+I understand 10-20 minutes per day is sufficient as grammar study merely supplemnents immersion.

 Anki with the Ankiconnect plugin, which allows external programs to create and edit Anki cards.